 - Senior Designer at Obama for America and Organizing for Action

-- Independent Freelance Designer for clients including The Atlantic, The Wall Street Journal, GOOD, and Brute Labs
+- Freelance Designer for clients including the Baltimore Museum of Art, Enterprise Community Partners, Rebuild Foundation, The Atlantic, Wall Street Journal, GOOD

-- Freelance Contractor for IDEO, Kym Abrams Design, Column Five Media, Tandemodus, and Tom Dick & Harry Creative Co.
+- Freelance Contractor for IDEO, Kym Abrams Design, Column Five Media

 - Teaching Artist Assistant at Marwen